gaecan04/krusty-club/AP-protocol(2).md

 This can be done by using [the select_biased! macro](https://shadow.github.io/docs/rust/crossbeam/channel/macro.select_biased.html) and putting the simulation controller channel first, as seen in the example.

+## Shortcut for Ack, Nack and FloodResponse

+Since these messages can't be lost for the network to work, the drone will send them to the Simulator in case of an error, which will send them directly to the destination.

 # **Client-Server Protocol: High-level Messages**